digime/digime-sdk-nodejs/documents/reading-data.md

 ## Selecting Files

-If you'd like more control over the downloading of the files, we can call [readFileList()](../interfaces/SDK.DigimeSDK.html#readfilelist) to see all available files from this user:
+If you'd like more control over the downloading of the files, we can call {@link SDK.DigimeSDK#readFileList | readFileList} to see all available files from this user:

 ```typescript
 // ... initialize the SDK